superpower1/pacman/readme.md

 * `RIGHT` is to make a right turn.
 * `REPORT` is to report the current position and facing of the pacman.

 The first command should be 'PLACE', any other commands before place will be ignored.
+If you want to quit the app, type in `exit`

 ## Example
 1.